Mike Pence: Post-campaign activity

 In September 2024, Pence began teaching seminar and lecture courses in political science at Grove City College in Pennsylvania after being named its first Distinguished Fellow for Faith and Public Life.
 Teaching alongside the college president, Pence may join future classes at the western Pennsylvania college via video conference, depending on his schedule.

 On January 16, 2025, speaking in Taipei, Pence urged President-elect Trump to avert a nuclear arms race by continuing to support an independent Taiwan as a key Asian ally.
 On January 20, 2025, Pence attended Trump's second inauguration as a former vice president.
 On May 4, 2025, Pence received the John F. Kennedy Profile in Courage Award at the JFK Library.

 On September 17, 2025, it was announced that Pence would begin as a professor at the George Mason University Schar School of Policy and Government for the Spring 2026 semester.
 He will serve as a "distinguished professor of practice".

+In November 2025, Pence was invited to speak The Cambridge Union Society at the University of Cambridge, where he participated in a question and answer session.